cedar: Optimized and Unified Machine Learning Input Data Pipelines

-To understand \systemname's ability to \textit{compose} optimizations, we performed an ablation study by successively enabling local parallelism (i.e., multiple \texttt{Drivers}), reordering, offloading (with the \texttt{distributed} backend enabled), and fusion.
+\textbf{Combining optimizations is essential to \systemname's performance.} To understand \systemname's ability to \textit{combine} optimizations, we performed an ablation study by successively enabling local parallelism (i.e., multiple \texttt{Drivers}), reordering, offloading (enabling the \texttt{distributed} engine), and fusion.
 All experiments used prefetching.
-Figure~\ref{fig:ablation_eval} shows the execution time of each experiment, normalized to the baseline (i.e., executing the unoptimized \texttt{DataSet} within a single \texttt{Driver}).
+Figure~\ref{fig:ablation_eval} shows the throughput of each experiment, normalized to the baseline (i.e., executing the unoptimized \texttt{DataSet} within a single \texttt{Driver}).
 No single optimization is a panacea.
 Instead, a diverse set of optimizations is needed to achieve high performance due to the diverse characteristics across pipelines.

-Local parallelism was effective for \texttt{CV-torch} and \texttt{ASR} since using multiple \texttt{Drivers} bypassed their GIL bottleneck.
-Meanwhile, \texttt{CV-tf} largely executed in TensorFlow's C++ backend. \systemname did not parallelize the NLP pipelines to avoid serialization overheads.
-Reordering was effective at improving both \texttt{CV} pipelines since they used volume-changing operators.
+Local parallelism was effective for \texttt{CV-torch}, \texttt{SSD-torch}, and \texttt{ASR} since using multiple \texttt{Drivers} bypassed their GIL bottleneck. \texttt{CV-tf} and \texttt{SSD-tf} largely used multithreaded C++ operators, limiting this benefit. \systemname did not parallelize the NLP pipelines to avoid serialization overheads.
+As we explore next, reordering was effective at improving both \texttt{CV} and \texttt{SSD} pipelines since they used size-changing operators.
 Meanwhile, \texttt{ASR} had more limited reordering opportunities, and the \texttt{NLP} pipelines were not able to be reordered.
-All pipelines ultimately took advantage of offloading across backends.
-However, Figure~\ref{fig:ablation_eval} shows how the overheads incurred by data movement across offloaded pipes limited its effectiveness for some pipelines.
+Most pipelines took advantage of offloading across engines, but the overheads incurred by data movement across offloaded pipes limited its effectiveness for some pipelines.
 By eliminating these overheads with fusion, \systemname was ultimately able to improve throughput by $2.54-43.82\times$ compared to the baseline.
-The successive improvements with each optimization showcase \systemname's ability to incrementally reason about additional techniques.
+The successive improvements with each step showcase \systemname's ability to systematically apply and combine optimizations.

-\textbf{Can \systemname automatically cache to maximize throughput?} We also evaluated if \systemname can reason about \textit{if} and \textit{where} caching would be beneficial.
-To do so, we allowed \systemname to automatically place a Cache \texttt{Pipe}, which materialized all intermediate samples to disk in the first epoch.
-We then ran multiple epochs of the torch pipelines across the three domains (\texttt{CV-torch}, \texttt{NLP-torch}, and \texttt{ASR}).
-Table~\ref{tbl:caching_eval} shows the throughput (higher is better) of the cached plan after the first epoch, normalized to the throughput achieved by the plan generated by \texttt{cedar-remote}.
-We also report the \textit{next-best} throughput achieved by enumerating all other cache locations. \systemname was able to find the optimal location to apply caching.